winft/wrapland/CONTRIBUTING.md

 able to quickly understand the gist of it and can come to a decision if this is indeed a valid issue and the proposed solution is sensible as well as if it fits the overall project direction.

-While such an issue must be created before a merge request for the final implementation of the proposed solution is opened, it is permissible to attach a sample, prototype branch implementing the proposed solution, demonstrating its applicability.
+While such an issue must be created before a pull request for the final implementation of the proposed solution is opened, it is permissible to attach a sample, prototype branch implementing the proposed solution, demonstrating its applicability.
 There is no guarantee though that this sample implementation or even the proposed solution at all will be selected for further processing.